peidevs/Event_Resources/Checklist.md

 * Some elders have registered the notion that the name "hackathon" does not encourage gender-diversity

 #### Lessons learned for coding workshops

 * All material must be available on the web prior to the event, for reference, and to reduce reliance on projector display
 * For remote facilitators, prefer Google Hangout over Skype
 * For remote facilitators, plan to have helpers on the floor in the local venue

 #### Older stuff

 * who prints the "Hello my name is ..." labels?
+* confirm venue, food, speakers, Wifi details
+* are there door prizes? is Scooter configured?